kruumy/cod4-better-anims/README.md

 ***

 ### Known Bugs
-* Fix bug where first frame of anim is bugged, dm me if you know how to fix.
+* First frame of anim is bugged, dm me if you know how to fix.
 Isn't too much of an issue though.
-* Fix missplaced gun on some of the bo2 anims (Holdgun version only)
+* Missplaced gun on some of the bo2 anims (Holdgun version only)